sanD9090/faxocAssignment/README.md

 # How to run this

-first "npm i" then start the fake json server with the command "json-server --watch db.json" and finally "ng s"
+First "npm i" then start the fake json server with the command "json-server --watch db.json" and finally "ng s" If there is no data in dropdown try to match the localhost port number of the running json server to with in the code.

 # Tasks done